hellqvio86/rust_syslog_sniffer/DOCKER_ALPINE.md

 2. Push to main/master branch or create a release

-3. Images will be automatically built and pushed to Docker Hub
+3. Images will be automatically built and pushed

 ## Migrating from Debian Trixie

-If you're currently using the Debian Trixie build:

 ### Pull Alpine Image